Indonesian National Party: The rebirth of the PNI as a popular political party

 On 29 January 1946, the Indonesian National Party was revived as a merger of the recently established Indonesia People's Union (Serindo) and a number of smaller parties, together with activists from parties including Parindra and Partindo, but this time without Sukarno, who as president, was above politics.
 The party attracted considerable support due to its having the same name as Sukarno's original party as well as the short-lived party of August 1945.
 It was supported by the a large proportion of republican administrative officers who had been members of the Dutch East Indies, as well as their subordinates and older former members of the pre-war party.
 Other support came from the Indonesia middle class, and left-wingers.
 This very broad range of membership made the party rather "unwieldy".
-The leadership was to politically closer to the left wing of the party.
+The leadership was politically closer to the left wing of the party.
 During the Indonesian National Revolution, the party opposed negotiating with the Dutch, and disagreed with the socialist stance of the early Indonesian cabinets.
-It leadership, dominated by figures from the old PNI and Partindo gave the party a "radical-nationalist" stance.
+Its leadership, dominated by figures from the old PNI and Partindo gave the party a "radical-nationalist" stance.